Clemapfel/Mousetrap.jl/docs/src/01_manual/04_widgets.md

 present!(window)
 ```

-If the signal handler instead returns `WINDOW_CLOSE_REQUEST_RESULT_ALLOW_CLOSE`, the window will simply close, which is the default behavior.
+If the signal handler instead returns `WINDOW_CLOSE_REQUEST_RESULT_ALLOW_CLOSE`, the window will close, which is the default behavior.
+We should never call `close!` from within the signal handler of `closer_request`.
+Whether the window is closed should only be controlled by the handlers return value.

 ### Window Properties